The journal

 What happens if you need to cancel after contingencies are released

-Once your contingencies are removed in writing, your earnest money deposit is at risk.
-Cancelling after that point is a real conversation, not a checkbox.
-Here's what to expect and how to think about it.
+Once contingencies are removed in writing, your deposit is at risk.
+Cancelling after that point is a real conversation.
+Here's how to think about it.

 Read entry